hoardinghopes/embodying-buber/src/posts/In the beginning was the word.md

 ## Bonus round

-Hopefully by now you've experienced the differences between the centres.
+Hopefully by now you've experienced the differences between the centres (if not, rinse and repeat).
 In this round, you get to align them with each other and speak from that unified whole.
 Activate each centre in turn (sometimes it helps to place your hands on each centre as you go).
 If activating one overwhelms or turns off another, repeat the process until you sense that all three centrres are equally awake.

 Say _no_ from all three centres, and notice how that feels.